DefaultV/ELPi/README.md

 ***NOTE*** that the shutdown is in ```/sbin/``` and not ```/bin/``` and that there's no spaces between the commands!

-***BE AWARE!*** you might break your sudo access if you're not careful with this file, either copy-paste or look carefully before saving.
+:exclamation: ***BE AWARE!*** you might break your sudo access if you're not careful with this file, either copy-paste or look carefully before saving.

 ```
 ...